-When embarking on a journey of home renovation, the joy of imagining a fresh new look for your home is often mixed with the trepidation of the process itself.
+When embarking on a journey of a full home renovation, the joy of imagining a fresh new look for your home is often mixed with the trepidation of the process itself.
 Renovations, big or small, can present a plethora of challenges.
 However, with careful planning and a good understanding of the process, these challenges can be significantly mitigated.
 This article will present eight salient tips to facilitate a smooth home improvement experience.

 1. Understanding the Scope of Your Renovation